 Otology: The anesthetic technique for tympanomastoidectomy and cochlear implant surgery allows facial nerve monitoring, provides an immobile field with minimal blood loss and facilitates smooth emergence.
 Patients receive prophylaxis for postoperative nausea and dizziness.

-Nasal surgery and sleep disorder surgeries: Patients with sinus disease benefit from adequate analgesia and prophylaxis for postoperative nausea.
-Obstructive sleep apnea patients require assessment of cardiopulmonary disease, evaluation for potential airway difficulty and appropriate postoperative monitoring.
+Sinus and sleep disorder surgeries: Patients with sinus disease benefit from adequate analgesia and prophylaxis for postoperative nausea.
+Drug induced sleep endoscopy, performed in the operating room or bronchoscopy suite, evaluates the sites of upper airway obstruction in obstructive sleep apnea patients during controlled sedation to assist in planning surgical intervention.
+Patients undergoing surgery for obstructive sleep apnea require assessment of cardiopulmonary disease, evaluation for potential airway difficulty and appropriate postoperative monitoring.

 Transoral robotic surgery: Robotic surgery offers a minimally invasive approach for patients undergoing radical tonsillectomy, base of tongue resection and supraglottic partial laryngectomy.
 Careful airway assessment at the conclusion of surgery identifies patients who need to remain intubated postoperatively.